ljw1004/csharpspec/csharp/classes.md

 ```
 because an assignment to `x` occurs when static field initializers execute and assignments to `i` and `s` occur when the instance field initializers execute.

-The default value initialization described in §10.5.4 occurs for all fields, including fields that have variable initializers.
+The default value initialization described in [Field initialization](classes.md#field-initialization) occurs for all fields, including fields that have variable initializers.
 Thus, when a class is initialized, all static fields in that class are first initialized to their default values, and then the static field initializers are executed in textual order.
 Likewise, when an instance of a class is created, all instance fields in that instance are first initialized to their default values, and then the instance field initializers are executed in textual order.

 It is possible for static fields with variable initializers to be observed in their default value state.
 However, this is strongly discouraged as a matter of style.
 The example
 ```csharp